StuffLikeThat books

 .

-These are printed on Fabriano 120 gsm paper (heavy cartridge paper), A6 size, with a handprinted cover.
+These are printed on Fabriano 120 gsm paper (heavy cartridge paper), postcard size, with a handprinted cover.

 All copies handsewn.

 NB The stories include references to sex, death, funerals, mental health issues, family stresses, and violence.
-Don't expect an easy ride with a box of chocolates; but there's humour too, lots of it.
+Don't expect an easy ride with a box of chocolates; perhaps an uneasy ride, with a few surprisingly tasty chocolates.

 .